LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

 I tested the site throughout the development phase using the following:

 - Apple Macbook air 13"
-- Iphone 15 Pro Max
+- iPhone 15 Pro Max

 I also used Google dev-tools during development, ensuring responsiveness across all screen sizes.

+Along with my devices I passed the site onto numerous friends and colleagues who tested the site on both Apple and Android devices varying in all sizes.
+This was beneficial as it helped highlight a few sizing issues surround buttons and fonts.

 - All links on homepage.html and 404.html have been tested and are in working order.